Ok, so you’re looking for a web design consultant. The question is, how do you find the right one?

 You’re probably wondering why hiring a web designer to build your website is a mistake.

-You may also be wondering what we mean by this since we’ve been talking about hiring web consultants and web designers this entire time.
+You may also be wondering what we mean by this since we’ve been talking about hiring web design consultants and web designers this entire time.

 A Designer Needs To Focus On Design